rlcode/reinforcement-learning/1-grid-world/README.md

 # Grid World with Reinforcement Learning
 This is Grid World example that we made for the simple algorithm test The game is simple.
-The red rectangle must arrive in the circle, avoiding triangle.
+The red rect must arrive in the circ, avoiding trig.

 <p align="left"><img width="40%" src="./gridworld.png" /></p>